Copacabana Fort revolt: Siege of Fort Copacabana

 At dawn at Fort Copacabana, the revolutionaries, at first without information, were waiting for news of their victory.
 Loyalist infantry remained nearby, and colonel João Nepomuceno da Costa was appointed commander of the attacking force.
 The infantry stayed in the Novo and Velho tunnels, and the artillery, in the mountains in the region of the tunnels in Vila Rica and Leme.
-The detachment was composed of a cavalry squadron (for reconnaissance and liaisons), a battalion of the 3rd Infantry Regiment and two companies, a battalion of caçadores and two batteries, one of mountain artillery and the other of howitzers.
+The detachment consisted of a cavalry squadron (for reconnaissance and liaisons), a battalion of the 3rd Infantry Regiment and two companies, a battalion of Caçadores and two batteries, one of mountain artillery and the other of howitzers.
 At 14:30 colonel Nepomuceno received the order to attack.
-The bulk of the 3rd Infantry Battalion would advance to Cantagalo hill and block the enemy, while the other forces would attack the defenders in Ipanema and Copacabana beach, trying to isolate them from the fort.
+The bulk of the 3rd Infantry Battalion would advance to Cantagalo hill and block the enemy, while the other forces would attack the defenders in Ipanema and Copacabana, trying to isolate them from the fort.

 The order was to attack as soon as possible, without fail before nightfall, but the detachment could only concentrate at 19:00.
-At the end of the morning, the commander of the Fort used the 190 mm Krupp cannons to fire at the left wing of the Ministry of War, in order to reach the table where the arrest order for Hermes da Fonseca had been signed.
-The first shot landed in front of the República square, raising dust and shrapnel and causing workers and residents to flee.
+At the end of the morning, the commander of the fort used the 190mm Krupp cannons to fire at the left wing of the Ministry of War, in order to reach the table where the arrest order for Hermes da Fonseca had been signed.
+The first shot landed in front of República square, raising dust and shrapnel and causing workers and residents to flee.
 The second fell into the back of Light & Power company, hitting a townhouse and killing a man, a woman and two children.
-Minister Calógeras himself telephoned to protest the destruction.
+Minister Calógeras himself telephoned to protest the damage.
 Colonel Nepomuceno had orders to cut off telephone connections and the water and electricity supply, but he did not permanently cut off communications so that the rebels would know of their defeat in the rest of the city.

 Without realizing it, Calógeras had indicated the target that had been hit.
 The gunners realized that they had forgotten to brake the gun during firing.
 Correcting their mistake, they fired again and hit the Ministry of War.
 The cannon fired twice more, hitting the courtyard and the opposite end.
 Two soldiers died and one was injured.
 Panic gripped the building.
 The headquarters was transferred to the Fire Department, in the same square, and then to another headquarters in Largo do Humaitá.